Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 updated: "2020-05-25"
 ---

 Redux hooks and the connect function can have the same outcomes.
-The main difference between them is their ability to _nudge_ (guide) the way you write your component code.
-Understanding what each of them optimizes for is essential to help you make a decision on which method is best for you and your team's code style.
+The main difference between them is their ability to _nudge_ (guide) the way you write your components.
+Understanding what each of them _optimizes for_ is essential to helping you choose between them.

 <br/>